work-spaces/spaces/DEVELOPER.md

   - starlark scripts need some way to track state
   - or instead of using stdout, pipe all the stdout to a shared printer?
   - or have a printer server running to work with IO
+- Allow comma separated scripts from the command line --script=lock,preload,node-sdk
+- Check SPACES_WORKFLOWS ENV for workflows folders: search folders in order to scripts
+- Allow some rules to pass stdout to terminal
+- option to remove bold() from printer